Schools Need to Learn to Stop Giving Too Much Homework

 Students who do homework generally do better in school than those who don't because doing homework helps them understand the material better than if they just listened during class or read a textbook on their own.

 I can agree that homework can teach certain values.
 Sitting down in the classroom all day isn't the end of it all.
-Though, the benefits can only be reaped if the right amount is given to the students.
-Homework can be beneficial but it can also be destructive.
+Though the benefits can only be reaped if the right amount is given to the students.
+Homework can be beneficial, but it can also be destructive.
 Too much of a good thing can become toxic.
 In toxicology, it's the dose that makes the toxin.
 Too much homework can be compared to too much of a specific vitamin or mineral.
-It reminded me of how I once had too much soy protein that I had joint pain and bloating.
+It reminded me of how I once had too much soy protein, and I had joint pain and bloating.
 I had too much Vitamin C and I hurt my stomach.
-Too much Vitamin A will store in the liver making it toxic.
+Too much Vitamin A will be stored in the liver, making it toxic.
 Too much salt will destroy the kidneys.
-These things are beneficial but too much will hurt the human body.
+These things are beneficial, but too much will hurt the human body.
 Too little of anything beneficial can cause stuff like sodium deficiency.
-I still believe no homework is just as bad as too much homework.
+I still believe that no homework is just as bad as too much homework.

 What are my key takeaways?
 I decided to propose the following measures on how to carry out homework effectively: